Network setup for Polar Atlas and Tek DSA8200

 ipconfig

-If the address is not automatically assigned, the DSA8200 will need to be set manually; from its Control Panel choose Network Connections, in the Network Connections window right click the Local Area Connection and click Properties.
+If the address is not automatically assigned, the DSA8300 will need to be set manually.
+From its Control Panel choose Network and Sharing Center, click the Ethernet Connection, in the Ethernet Status window click Properties.

 LAN properties

-Choose Internet Protocol TCP/IP and choose Properties - click the Use the following IP address option:
+Choose Internet Protocol Version 4 (TCP/IPv4) and choose Properties - click the Use the following IP address option:

 IP settings